How To Prepare and Pack Fragile Items for a Move

 Choosing the right moving company is like picking someone you trust to protect your valuables.
 Start by looking for companies with a strong history of safely moving fragile items.
 Check reviews and testimonials showing they handle items carefully and know what they’re doing.
 When talking with movers, ask how they pack, what materials they use, and how they handle delicate items.
 A good company won’t avoid your detailed questions.
 They’ll welcome them because they know trust is the foundation of their service.

-The Federal Motor Carrier Safety Administration (FMCSA) requires moving companies to offer two types of liability coverage: Released Value Protection and Full Value Protection.
-Released Value covers up to 60 cents per pound for each item and is usually included at no extra cost.
-Full Value Protection requires the mover to repair, replace, or provide a cash settlement based on the item’s market value.
-For items like firearms, artwork, or collections, check the U.S. Department of Transportation (USDOT) guidelines.
+The Federal Motor Carrier Safety Administration (FMCSA) requires moving companies to provide two types of coverage: Released Value Protection and Full Value Protection.
+Released Value covers up to 60 cents per pound for each item and is typically included at no extra cost.
+Full Value Protection requires the mover to repair, replace, or pay a cash settlement based on the item’s market value.
+For items like firearms, artwork, or collections, review the U.S. Department of Transportation (USDOT) guidelines.

 Moving companies offer insurance for high-value items, securing a personal valuable items policy from an insurance provider may be worth considering.
 This type of policy can offer broader coverage and higher limits than standard moving insurance.